Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Numerical Studies

 In Scenario D, the sample sizes are highly imbalanced.
-This situation is commonly seen in cohort studies when the exposure is rare and the control sample is very large.
+This situation is commonly seen in cohort studies where the exposure is rare and the size of the control group is very large.
 We fix the expected sample size of the treated group to be 50, and the control group has a sample size of roughly 950.
 Set $\Phi(X)=X$ and $K=p=10$.
 The covariates are simulated by $X\sim N({1}, {I}_{10\times 10})$.
-The treatment indicator is simulated from $T\sim Bernoulli(\pi(X))$ with $\pi(X)=1/\{1+19 \exp(X_1+\cdots+X_{10}-10)\}$.
-The outcome is simulated from $Y=(1+T)(X_1+\cdots+X_{10})+\epsilon$, where $\epsilon { \sim } N(0,1)$.
-Again, this is a bad-overlap setting.
-EB and CAL are infeasible.
-In contrast to Scenario C, the ATE estimate of CBPS is less biased than that of MDABW.
-The RMSE of CBPS is also smaller.
-MB and MB2 greatly outperform MDABW and CBPS in terms of bias, RMSE, and GMIM, although their meanASMDs are slightly larger than that of CBPS.
+The treatment indicator is simulated from $T\sim Bernoulli(\pi(X))$ with $\pi(X)=1/\{1+19 \exp(\sum_{i=1}^{10}X_{i}-10)\}$.
+The potential outcomes are simulated from $(Y(1), Y(0))=(2\sum_{i=1}^{10}X_{i} +\epsilon_1, \sum_{i=1}^{10}X_{i} +\epsilon_0)$, where $\epsilon_j\sim N(0,1)$, $j=0,1$.
+The true ATE is 10.
+Again, this is a bad-overlap setting, where EB and CAL are infeasible.
+In contrast to Scenario C, the ATE estimate of CBPS is less biased than that of MDABW, and the RMSE is smaller.
+MB and MB2 greatly outperform MDABW and CBPS in terms of bias, RMSE, and GMIM.